Insolvency Laws and Securitisation

-The originator will be deemed in default of the contract and be liable for indemnities and other liabilities upon breach of any covenant.
+The originator will be deemed to be in default of the contract and liable for indemnities and other liabilities upon breach of any covenant.

-If the servicer fails to perform its obligations under the servicing agreement or any of its representations, warranties and commitments under the servicing agreement is materially false, inaccurate or misleading, it is deemed in default.
-The servicer is liable for the breach of contract and shall continue to perform, shall take remedial measures and compensate for all losses suffered by the non-breaching party, and shall compensate for all losses caused by the breach to the special scheme assets or the trust property.
-However, the servicer’s obligations regarding the underlying assets are limited to those agreed upon in the servicing agreement and other contracts or agreements in relation to the underlying assets.
-It does not provide any guarantee or assurance for the amount to be collected, nor does it undertake any responsibilities or liabilities for the losses that may arise in the securitisation.
-Generally, the servicer is not responsible for the defaults of its predecessor or successor servicer organisations under the transaction documents.
+If the servicer fails to perform its obligations under the servicing agreement, or if any of its representations, warranties and commitments under the servicing agreement is materially false, inaccurate or misleading, the servicer is deemed to be in default and becomes liable for the breach of contract and shall continue to perform, take remedial measures and/or compensate for loss.
+Meanwhile, the servicer’s obligations regarding the underlying assets are generally limited to those agreed upon in the servicing agreement, which does not provide any guarantee or assurance for the collections.

 See 5.7 Principal Indemnities.